guimath/BPTree-verif/README.md

 #### for leaves
 - leaves_height_eq : all leaves are at the same distance from the root (always -1).
 - linked_leaves : contains extra pointer towards the next leaf.
-- sorted : keys are sorted from left two right
 - all_keys_in_leaves : all keys appear in a leaf node.

 ## for root